-Gathered information due to the new coronavirusThe page was last modified:
+Important information to entrepreneurs due to the coronavirusThe page was last modified:

-Here we have gathered information from government agencies about the new coronavirus which is important for you to know about as a business owner.
+Here we have information due to the coronavirus, which is important for you to know about as a business owner.

 - New general advice for employers, shops and associations